 Oh sure!
 It's easy to be brave when the noon day sun is shining on the interior!

 But what about when it's totally dark in there?
 Do you dare reach in for that little chest marked #1?!

 Well this courageous explorer did!
 He swiftly found his treasure box and went about the task of discovering what lurked inside!

-By the time every little guest had paid a visit to each attraction, party bags were stuffed full of prizes beyond capacity.
+By the time every little guest had paid a visit to each attraction, party bags were stuffed full of prizes.
 One of the few things I could have done differently was to make those a little bit bigger!
 Winning toys and candy is the best part of any carnival for kids, but for me it's about something else.
 Time spent with family and friends create memories that last forever.
 We'll be back next year with even more fun!
 I can't wait to get started!